lg-li/QuantizationAwareDeepOptics/README.md

 ## Environment

-Firstly, use Anaconda to create a virtual Python 3.8 environment with necessary dependencies from the **environment.yaml** file in the code.
+Firstly, create a virtual Python 3.8 environment in Anaconda with the necessary dependencies from the **environment.yaml** file provided in the code.

 ```
 conda env create -f ./environment.yaml